Legoless/Haystack/README.md

 Haystack
 ========

 A collection of simple iOS classes and small libraries that make development easier.
-Most of these classes are not large or structured enough to fit in a special library or framework.
+Most of these classes are not large or structured enough to fit in a special library or framework, but are regurarely needed throughout the most projects you are working on.

 Categories
 =======